 CharityWatch also asked Housley if HeroBox solicits donations only in its home state of Georgia, in multiple states, or nationally, and if the charity is properly registered and in good standing in all states in which it is required to file.
 Housley did not provide direct responses to these questions, instead stating the following: “This is reference to all solicitation.
 We were approached by a company called Forthright a few years ago with an opportunity to handle our direct mail.
 They handle our registrations as well, but there was a miscommunication that let some of the registrations being [sic] incomplete.
 We are currently bringing all those current. ...
 We are in good standing with [the Georgia Secretary of State].”

-On its website HeroBox states as its mission, “…to ensure that every American hero receives the physical and moral support they deserve.”
+HeroBox's website states its mission as: “…to ensure that every American hero receives the physical and moral support they deserve.”
 Housley failed to answer CharityWatch’s question about which states the charity solicits in.
-However, the scope of HeroBox’s mission, the charity’s multi-million dollar size, and Housley’s acknowledgment that some of HeroBox’s state registrations are “incomplete,” seem to indicate that the charity solicits nationally vs. only in Georgia.
+However, the scope of HeroBox’s mission, the charity’s multi-million dollar size, and Housley’s acknowledgment that some of HeroBox’s state registrations are “incomplete,” seem to indicate that the charity solicits nationally versus only in Georgia.
 Forty-one U.S. states require that charities register as a condition of being allowed to solicit charitable contributions within their borders.
 Many of these states require a copy of a charity’s IRS Form 990 to be included as part of meeting filing requirements.
 And yet, in its tax filings for 2009 through 2011, and 2013 through 2017, HeroBox reports that the only state where it is required to file its Form 990 is Georgia.
-In its 2012 tax filing HeroBox reports that its Form 990 is not required to be filed in any states.
+In its 2012 tax filing, HeroBox reports that its Form 990 is not required to be filed in any states.
 If HeroBox is soliciting contributions nationally, this means its Form 990 reporting is incorrect.
 It could also mean that the charity is out of compliance with many state charitable solicitation laws that could subject it to penalties, as well as potential cease and desist demands, from multiple states.

 With the exception of very small nonprofits, most charities report their financial activities on an accrual basis of accounting.
 In simple terms, this means that expenses are reported when incurred, irrespective of when they are paid; and revenue, including contributions, is recognized when earned or pledged, irrespective of when cash happens to flow into a charity’s bank account.
 Accrual-based accounting is the method used for charity audited financial statements in order to comply with Generally Accepted Accounting Principles (GAAP) in the United States.
 This method is favored because it provides a more complete picture of a charity’s operating efficiency and financial health.
 In its tax filings for 2012 through 2017, HeroBox reports that the accounting method used to prepare its Form 990 was cash basis, not accrual.
 Due to this atypical reporting choice on the part of HeroBox, CharityWatch is unable to compute a letter grade rating for this charity that would reflect how efficiently it is operating, or that would be comparable with the other nonprofits that CharityWatch rates.

 Given our many concerns about HeroBox’s financial reporting, CharityWatch encourages donors to exercise caution if considering donating to HeroBox.
-For a list of highly rated veterans charities that have also met CharityWatch’s governance and transparency standards, see our Top-Rated list.
+For a list of highly rated Veterans & Military charities that have also met CharityWatch’s governance and transparency standards, see our Top-Rated list.